srush/GPU-Puzzles/README.md

 ## Puzzle 10 - Dot Product

 Implement a kernel that computes the dot-product of `a` and `b` and stores it in `out`.
 You have 1 thread per position.
-You only need 1 global read and 1 global write per thread.
+You only need 2 global reads and 1 global write per thread.

 *Note: For this problem you don't need to worry about number of shared reads.
 We will handle that challenge later.*